Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

 }
 ```
-3. declare the static variable which will represent the index of nodes array at first its value is -1 (it is set to -1 because we want to update this value recursively)
+3. declare the static variable which will represent the index of nodes array which contains the data of tree in the form of array, at first its value is -1 (it is set to -1 because we want to update this value recursively)
 ```java
 static int idx = -1;
 ```